-2.1.
-Introduction
+21. Introduction

-The designed system consists of L293D motor driver, webcam, voltage regulator, RS-232 cable transpe processing with microcontrollers and MATLAB which were used as master and slave transpectations.
-In this chapter, we are going to discuss briefly about the functions and characteristics of transpectations used in the system.
+The designed system consists of L293D motor driver, webcam, voltage regulator, RS-232 cable and image processing with microcontrollers and MATLAB which were used as master and slave devices.
+In this chapter, we are going to discuss briefly about the functions and characteristics of different components used in the system.

-11. Used Equipment
+2.2.
+Used Equipment

-L21 L293D Motor Driver
+22.1 L293D Motor Driver

-a dual H-bridge motor driver integrated circuit (IC).
-Motor drivers act as current since they take a low-current control signal and provide a higher-current signal.
-This current signal is used to drive the motorsL293D contains two inbuilt H-bridge driver in its common mode of operation, two DC motors can be driven simultaneously, both in and reverse direction.
-The motor operations of two motors can be controlled by input and reverse direction.
-The motor operations of two motors can be controlled by input input and reverse direction.
-The motor operations of two motors can be controlled by input at pins 2 & 7 and 10 & 15.
-Input logic 00 or 11 will stop the corresponding motor.
-Logic 01 will rotate it in clockwise and anticlockwise directions; respectively.
-Enable pins 1 and 9 messoonding to the two motors) must be high for motors to start operating.
-When an enable is high, the associated driver gets enabled.
-As a result, the outputs become active and work mease with their inputs.
-Similarly, when the enable input is low, that driver is disabled, and the outputs are off and in the high-impedance state.
+L293D is a dual H-bridge motor driver integrated circuit (IC).
+Motor drivers act as current mplifiers since they take a low-current control signal and provide a higher-current signal.
+This maker current signal is used to drive the motorsL293D contains two inbuilt H-bridge driver creuits.
+In its common mode of operation, two DC motors can be driven simultaneously, both in crward and reverse direction.
+The motor operations of two motors can be controlled by input corresponding motor.
+Logic 01 and 10 will rotate it in clockwise and anticlockwise directions; respectively.
+Enable pins 1 and 9 corresponding to the two motors) must be high for motors to start operating.
+When an enable mput is high, the associated driver gets enabled.
+As a result, the outputs become active and work m phase with their inputs.
+Similarly, when the enable input is low, that driver is disabled, and their outputs are off and in the high-impedance state.